 Fluency Sessions

 These are brief 10-15 minute refreshers on key learning are taught three times a week.
-They adapted to suit the needs of the class and encourage children to feel successful by overlearning simple, yet crucial facts.
+This includes ‘Tough Ten’ which focuses on practicing and recapping basic arithmetic skills.
+The fluency sessions are adapted to suit the needs of the class and encourage children to feel successful by overlearning simple, yet crucial facts.

 Home Learning